GENERAL CONDITIONS OF SALE

 2.1 Unless otherwise stated in writing by the Company or as required or allowed by law:

+a) subject to clauses 2.2 and 4.5, the Company may invoice the Customer upon delivery of the goods or performance of the services; and b) payment must be made within a period of 30 days after the date of invoice.
 2.2 The Company reserves the right to charge interest, at the lesser of 3 percent above the prime lending rate of a major Australian trading bank (as selected by the Company) applicable at the date of invoice compounded monthly or the maximum amount permitted by law, on all amounts which are not paid as required by clause 2.1.

 2.3 A Customer that does not have a permanent establishment or residence (such as a head office or registered company address) within Australia from which it conducts its operations must (1) submit a completed credit application form (as specified by the Company), and (2) receive written notification from the Company of the opening of a trading account with the Company (on such credit terms as may be notified by the Company from time to time), as a pre-condition to any supply or delivery of any goods or services by the Company to the Customer.